 Hey, kids!
 Let’s go fishing!

-Advance registration is required, and space is limited to the first 100 children.
-To sign up, call the FWC’s Ocala office at 352-732-1225 between 8 a.m. and 5 p.m., weekdays.
+Advance registration is required and space is limited to the first 100 children.
+To sign up, call the FWC’s Northeast Regional Office in Ocala at 352-732-1225, weekdays between 8 a.m. and 5 p.m.
 The Ocala Conservation Center is 8.5 miles north of State Road 40 off County Road 314 in the Ocala National Forest.

-In addition to fishing, there will be a casting contest, an arts and crafts activity and an all-time favorite called “Bugs and Critters.”
-In this activity, the kids get to wade into the lake with dip nets and scoop up fish, bugs and other aquatic critters.
-An FWC biologist uses the experience to teach kids about the aquatic ecosystem.
-The kids will get wet, so they should bring a change of clothes, including old shoes.
+In addition to fishing, there will be a casting contest, an arts and crafts activity and the annual crowd-favorite activity “Bugs and Critters.”
+In “Bugs and Critters,” participants wade into the lake with dip nets and scoop up fish, bugs and other aquatic critters while an FWC biologist teaches participants about the aquatic ecosystem.
+Participants will get wet during this activity, so they are encouraged to bring a change of clothes and closed-toe footwear.

 Call the FWC’s Northeast Regional Office in Ocala at 352-732-1225 for more information.